Health Information Form

 It’s your responsibility to review and understand the health conditions in your host country and obtain information about appropriate precautionary measures before you leave.
 A couple of tips are especially important no matter where you travel:

-• If your insurance only allows a few months of a prescription at a time (and it is not enough for the length of your program), call the insurance company and ask for an exception.
-A copy of your acceptance letter or confirmation from UMD Study Abroad or an affiliate provider will often assist your appeal.
-If this is unsuccessful, the UMN international insurance provider may be able to provide assistance.
-View the current UMN policy for contact information on our insurance page.
+- If your insurance only allows a few months of a prescription at a time (and it is not enough for the length of your program), contact the insurance company and ask for an exception.
+A copy of your acceptance letter, or confirmation from UMD Study Abroad or affiliate provider will often assist your appeal.
+If this is unsuccessful, the U of MNinternational insurance provider may be able to provide assist you.

-• If you have a medical condition that is not easily identified, (diabetes, epilepsy, severe allergies), we suggest you wear a medic alert bracelet while abroad.
+- If you have a medical condition that is not easily identified, (diabetes, epilepsy, severe allergies, etc.), we suggest you wear a medic alert bracelet while abroad.
 It’s also helpful to learn relative vocabulary words in your host language so you can communicate any issues effectively.
 Inform our office, traveling companions, and the on-site staff of your condition so that they can be prepared in case of an emergency.
 Be sure to discuss a plan with your physician before you leave home.

 Traveling While Abroad